Orestistsira/auth-computer-arch-lab-ex3/README.md

 ---

-For the parameters that are the same for both architectures above, we keep them as they are.

-For L2: 2MB Cache size has better performance and is only a little less energy efficient than an L2 with 512kB, although it is more expensive to manufacture because of its large size.
-We think that **L2 = 2MB** would be better for our architecture, as we believe the gain on performance outweighs the cons.

-So we decided that the architecture from this lab (Max Performance from lab 3) would be the best choice for our CPU Cache design.
+So, from both labs we observe that this is the best architecture for balancing performance, cost and energy efficiency and would be the best choice for our CPU Cache design.